Loading

 Niimi, Okayama

 Niimi (新見市, Niimi-shi) is a city located in northwestern Okayama Prefecture, Japan.
-As of 28 February 2023, the city had an estimated population of 27,106 in 12626 households.and a population density of 34 persons per km.
+As of 28 February 2023, the city had an estimated population of 27,106 in 12626 households. and a population density of 34 persons per km.
 The total area of the city is 793.29 square kilometres (306.29 sq mi)

 Geography

 Niimi is located on a karst plateau in the Chugoku Mountains in northeast Okayama Prefecture.
-More than 85% of the city area is mountainous, with Mount Hanami is the highest peak at 1188 meters.
-Due to they rugged terrain, there are many waterfalls, dams, hot springs and multiple limestone caves in the city.
+More than 85% of the city area is mountainous, with Mount Hanami being the highest peak at 1188 meters.
+Due to the rugged terrain, there are many waterfalls, dams, hot springs and multiple limestone caves in the city.
 The main urban area is located on the upper reaches of the Takahashi River (110.7 kilometres (68.8 mi).

 Aerial photograph of Niimi city center